lbordfeldt/mypaper/README.md

 # mypaper
-A paper on my results on software carpentreology for the greater good.
+A paper on my results on software carpentreology for the Greater Good.

 ## Abstract
 Expand the abstract.